Library By-Laws

 10. Adjournment

-Draft minutes of each regular Board meeting shall be posted on the Library’s website within two weeks of the meeting or at such other intervals as the Board may determine.
+Draft minutes of each regular and special Board meeting shall be posted on the Library’s website within two weeks of the meeting or at such other intervals as the Board may determine.

 Section 13.
 Annual Meeting